Lease Agreements: By Type (6)

 Required Disclosures (3)

-- Owner Disclosure – Tenants must be provided with a written statement identifying the name and address of the property owner or anyone permitted to act on the owner’s behalf for the purpose of service of process and for the receipt of notices and demands.
-The statement must be delivered at or before the start of the lease term.[2]
+- Owner Disclosure – Tenants must be given a written statement with the name and address of the property owner or anyone permitted to act on the owner’s behalf for the purpose of service of process and the receipt of notices and demands.[2]

-- Security Deposit Calculation – If the landlord rents more than four (4) adjoining residential units and imposes different methods to calculate each tenant’s security deposit, the method of calculation must be disclosed to the tenant.
+- Security Deposit Calculation – If the landlord rents more than four adjoining residential units and imposes different methods to calculate each tenant’s security deposit, the calculation method must be disclosed to each tenant.[3]

 Security Deposits